federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 _How does the voxel size affect the accuracy and efficiency of object detection?_

+Choosing the right voxel size is a trade-off between accurate object detection and computational efficiency.

 ### Question 3

 _How do features from algorithms like SIFT, SURF and HOG differ?
 Explain how these algorithms work, and how you would use them within a perception pipeline._